gravitoon/Numeral-Analysis/README.md

-# Numeral-Analysis
+# Numerical Analysis
-## Richard L. Burden, Douglas J. Faires and Annette M. Burden 10e

 Copyright (C) 2023 Jose Luis Paredes.
 All Rights Reserved.
 You may use, distribute and modify this code.
 Please attribute the algorithms used in the code to the book authors.

+The code is this repository is based on the reading of the book

+Numerical Analysis
+Richard L. Burden, Douglas J. Faires and Annette M. Burden 10e

 These are my python code implementations to the algorithms presented in the book.
 Following the suggestion in the book for someone who has never formally taken a numerical analysis,